f-roof/.github/profile/README.md

 A video with the exterior and interior of the roof can be found on [YouTube](https://www.youtube.com/watch?v=yZRalp4EQG4).

-Another video taken "Ziarul Unirea" newspaper is here on [YouTube](https://www.youtube.com/watch?v=QPRrpcEwZV0).
+Another video taken by "Ziarul Unirea" newspaper is here on [YouTube](https://www.youtube.com/watch?v=QPRrpcEwZV0).

 _2026_